MPCGomes/ContactsAPI/README.md

 - **MongoDB**: NoSQL database used for storing contact information.
 - **Mongoose**: ODM (Object Data Modeling) library for defining schemas and interacting with MongoDB.
 - **Node.js**: JavaScript runtime for building the server-side.
-- **Postman**: Tool used for testing and interacting with the APIs.
+- **Postman**: Tool used for testing and interacting with the API.
-- **Swagger Editor**: Tool for designing and documenting the APIs with the OpenAPI Specification.
+- **Swagger Editor**: Tool for designing and documenting the API with the OpenAPI Specification.
 - **SwaggerHub**: Platform for hosting and collaborating on the API documentation.
-- **Swagger UI**: Tool for documenting and testing the APIs, providing an interactive interface.
+- **Swagger UI**: Tool for documenting and testing the API, providing an interactive interface.
 - **TypeScript**: Superset of JavaScript that adds static typing to the server-side code.
 - **YAMLJS**: Library for parsing YAML files, used to load the Swagger documentation.